SAP/abap-file-formats/docs/json.md

 Fields `format_version` and `header` are mandatory and translate to `formatVersion` and `header` in the JSON Schema.
 The interface [`zif_aff_types_v1`](../file-formats/zif_aff_types_v1.intf.abap) offers a type for the format version and different headers for reuse, but also other often repeated types.

+Apart from the mandatory fields mentioned above, it is recommended to add only components to the structure `ty_main` that are either structures as well or tables.
+A subcomponent consisting of general information about the object should be named `general_information` as far as no better name fits.

 To add more information to the JSON Schema than that provided by the ABAP type, ABAP Doc can be used.
 The comments are placed directly above the components of the type `ty_main`, but they are also read over several levels, e.g., in the case of nested structures.
 The different possibilities are summarized in the following.